After implementing 4 Hour Work Week my business, my life, and my daily routine has changed completely. I have more time for everything

 Once I am clear about what I should be doing when I have more time for everything.

 A question may popup how an email that used to take 4 hours is now only handled in 1 hour?

 When I am going through the emails, if there is any client work, I put them on my client list instead of completing it right at that moment.
-If there is anything that should be done for my blog, it goes to my blog list and the rest that I just need to reply and some other emails which I prefer reading are kept open as tabs in my Safari.
+If there is anything that should be done for my blog, it goes to my blog list, and the rest that I need to reply to and some other emails which I prefer reading are kept open as tabs in my Safari.
 My work browser is Firefox.

 The implementation of the task and the time to check email is now different.
 If you are working in batches, you don’t waste time in context switching.

 Productivity killer emails